felleslosninger/efm-asic/README.md

 * very efficient with regards to space.
 * due to the compressed format, communication bandwith is utilized better
 * message integrity is provided, using message digests and signatures.
+* confidentiality is provied by encryption using AES-256 in GCM mode

 This component provides an easy-to-use factory for creating ASiC-E containers.